edin-dal/scair/README.md

 You can contribute to the project by submitting a PR.
 We are currently setting up a Zulip channel to allow for a more direct communcation with us.

-### Running sbt
+### Running

-The **'sbt run'** command allows you to run your main classes in the project.
+The **'./mill run'** command allows you to run your main classes in the project.
 This can be helpful in ad-hoc exploration of the compiler framework, or some localised testing as you are implementing new features (although we do recommend a proper testing suite once the the feature is ready for use).

 To use the command you would need to have defined a new main class somewhere in the project.
 By default, we have no main classes, and as such the command will result in an error.

 ```
+# No main class specified or found!
-sbt run
+./mill run
+# To run the main CLI:
+./mill tools.run
+# To run the titlegen:
+./mill clair.run
 ```

 ### Testing